 If there’s one type of perfume that repeatedly gets mentioned as serving serious nostalgia, to the point of being referred to as dated or old-fashioned, we bet you can guess what it is.

 Okay no, lavender, this time you get a pass, although you’re certainly responsible (and due for a makeover) too.

 It’s likely they get their serious throwback connotations because of the fact rose petals were one of the earliest flowers used to make perfume, but we’ve come a long way from rosewater on a hanky, folks.

-Now, perfumers have returned to the iconic bloom taking a number of fresh approaches with new and recent releases – with more to come this year.
+Now, perfumers have returned to the iconic bloom taking a number of fresh approaches.

 Combining rose with less expected elements takes the rose in new, entirely inspiring and exciting directions.
 Paired with citrus, blackcurrant or pink pepper gives a fresh, bright personality, compared with perfumes that blend rose with patchouli, amber or oud for a deeper, sensual and intense take.